 RESPONSE CATEGORY ACTIONS TAKEN Release lock up (LU) clutch and inhibit lock up operation.
 Inhibit shifts from the current attained range.
 DNS - Do Not Shift Turn on the CHECK light.
 Display the current attained range in the MONITOR window of the shift selector.
 Blank the SELECT window of the shift selector.
 Ignore any range selection inputs from the shift selector.
 SOL OFF - Solenoid OFF All solenoids are commanded off, resulting in hydraulic default operation of the transmission - PCS1 & PCS2 are on hydraulically when off electrically.
-RPR - Return to Previous Range Return to Previous When the speed sensor ratio or PS1 tests do not pass, the TCM commands the same range as commanded before the shift.
-NNC - Neutral No Clutches When certain speed sensor ratio or PS1 tests do not pass, the TCM commands a neutral condition with no clutches applied.
+RPR - Return to Previous RangeWhen the speed sensor ratio or PS1 tests do not pass, commands the same range as commanded before the shift.
+NNC - Neutral No ClutchesWhen certain speed sensor ratio or PS1 tests do not pass, th commands a neutral condition with no clutches applied.
 DNA - Do Not Adapt The TCM stops adaptive shift control while the code is active.

-DIAGNOSTIC TROUBLESHOOTING CODES (DTC) LIST - ALLISON 5^{TH} GENERATION CONTROLS
+DIAGNOSTIC TROUBLESHOOTING CODES (DTC) LIST - ALLISON $\mathbf{5}^{\text{TH}}$ GENERATION CONTROLS